AriaSalvatrice/Aria-CMOS-Synth/Prototype Board/README.md

 ![3D view](Prototype%20Board%203D%20View.png)

-These are the files for Rev2, which haven't been double-checked or sent to fabricate yet.
+These are the files for Rev2B.
+Rev2A has been sent to fabricate.
+Rev2B is the same with a minor correction (misaligned tracks) and has not been tested.

 ![Photo of the module](Protoboard%20Photo.jpg)

-This is a picture of Rev1, which has a few flaws (such as the status LED shorting if installed).
+This is a picture of Rev1, which has a few flaws (such as the status LED shorting if populated).
 It was my first PCB ever, so I'm happy it even worked at all.

 ------